 We are one of the BBC`s digital stations which can be heard throughout the UK on DAB.
 We can also be heard on Freeview, satellite, digital cable TV, on-line, and also on medium wave across the Midlands.

 There are no current commissioning opportunities for Radio Asian Network.

 For queries about Asian Network commissioning please contact Mark Strippel, Head of Programmes, Asian Network.

 Independent production companies should join the BBC Radio Independent Supplier Database to hear about upcoming commissioning rounds and tenders.
 Find out more on the Pitching to Radio page.

 Programme proposals must be submitted through the Proteus system, although Mark Strippel, Head of Programmes, can be emailed at any time to check if an idea will be of interest to the station.

 To hear details regarding Asian Network commissioning rounds companies must be part of the Radio Independent Supplier Database, indicating they wish to hear details about the Asian Network and its strands.
 Find out more about joining the database on the Pitching to Radio page.

-If you would like to know more about BBC Asian Network, content and schedules, please visit the Asian Network website.
+Find out more about BBC Asian Network, content and schedules, on the Asian Network website.

 Latest Radio news